MailTape/MailTape-v1/_posts/2022-07-10-Charlotte-Adigéry.md

 guest_color: vibrant
 guestPic: guestPic500.jpg
 ---
 <p id="introduction"> Our 500th episode of MailTape this morning!!
-We've had so many delightful guests this year and since 2012.
+We've had so many delightful guests this year and since 2012, it's such a special gift to bring music into peoples' hearts every week.
+We hope you've loved these moments as much as we have.
     <br><br>
 Bolis's intricate producing surprises listeners with each sortie, stretching from creative sampling to layered snythwork to punchy basslines.
 His production tells stories in its own right, evolving with every release.
 </p>